 Lynn is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Lynn has a very low overall level of education: only 6.86% of people over 25 hold a 4-year college degree or higher.
+The citizens of Lynn have a very low rate of college education: just 6.86% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The people who call Lynn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lynn residents report their race to be White.
 Important ancestries of people in Lynn include German, English, Irish, Scottish, and Scots-Irish.